M66B/FairEmail/docs/FAQ-de-rAT.md

 If the connection to the email server is lost, FairEmail will always synchronize the messages again to make sure no messages were missed.
 If the connection is unstable, this can result in extra data usage.
 In this case, it is a good idea to decrease the number of days to synchronize messages for to a minimum (see the previous question) or to switch to periodically synchronizing of messages (receive settings).

-By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
+Um den Datenverbrauch zu reduzieren, könnten Sie diese erweiterten Empfangseinstellungen ändern:

+* Prüft, ob alte Nachrichten vom Server entfernt wurden: Deaktiviert
+* (freigegebene) Ordnerliste synchronisieren: Deaktiviert

+Standardmäßig lädt FairEmail keine Nachrichtentexte und Anhänge herunter, die größer als 256 KiB sind, wenn eine gebührenpflichtige (mobile oder kostenpflichtige WLAN-) Internetverbindung besteht.
 You can change this in the connection settings.

 <br />